 Phenol is an important industrial commodity used as a precursor to many useful compounds.
-It is being utilized in huge amounts in a wide range of industry sectors including the pharmaceuticals, plastic-related-products production, paints & coatings, electrical equipment, foams and fuel additives.
-The global phenol market is predicted to witness a robust CAGR of 6.8% during the period of 2018-2022 reaching a volume of 14 Million Tons by the end of the forecasted period, which will account for $17 bn in value. < face=Calibri>The current most prevalent method for phenol production is the three-step cumene hydroperoxide process that while established, has serious drawbacks related to safety, low selectivity in the formation of cumene hydroperoxide, low per pass yield and the formation of acetone as a byproduct.
-A new phenol production method, developed at the Weizmann Institute of Science based on electrocatalytic oxidation of benzene, allows for a simple, efficient, cost-effective and selective production of phenol.
-This new method can result in a drastic cost reduction that will further be emphasized in the future with the ongoing reduced need of the current process’ byproduct – acetone (CAGR of approximately 3.6% during the period of 2018-2023, a significantly lower growth rate in comparison to phenol).
-The method suggested here can also be applied in the future in other processes for conversion of arenes to the corresponding phenols.
+It is being utilized in huge amounts in a wide range of industry sectors including pharmaceuticals, plastic-related-products production, paints & coatings, electrical equipment, foams and fuel additives.
+The current most prevalent method for phenol production is the three-step cumene hydroperoxide process that while established, has serious drawbacks related to safety, low selectivity in the formation of cumene hydroperoxide, low per pass yield and the formation of acetone as a byproduct.
+A new phenol production method developed at the Weizmann Institute of Science based on electrocatalytic oxidation of benzene, allows for simple, efficient, cost-effective and selective production of phenol.
+This new method can result in a drastic cost reduction that will further be emphasized in the future with the ongoing reduced need of the current process, byproduct, acetone.

 - Production of phenol from benzene

 The technology can potentially be applied for additional chemical processes:

 - Production of acetaldehyde from ethylene

 - Production of malonic and/or pyruvic acids from acrylic acid

 - Production of various alcohols from aliphatic and aromatic hydrocarbons